-Attached: Unit is attached to the primary structure
+Attached: A new construction unit that is attached to the primary home.

-Repurposed Existing: Space within a primary residence that is converted into an independent living unit
+Conversion: Existing space within a primary residence, garage or secondary structure that is converted into an independent living unit.

 The cost per-square-foot of an ADU is likely to be the same as any other new residential construction which can be about $150/sqft to $500/sqft for builder basic finishes: two-color paint, carpeting, stainless steel, sheet mirrors, and granite countertops.
 Of course, there are a lot of variations to this rough estimate depending upon site condition and a lot of other factors.